 From micro gardening to colorful beds

 My yard now includes organically-grown rosemary, Spanish and Provencal lavender, spearmint, parsley, oregano, thyme, sage, almonds, lemons, tangerines, guavas and lemongrass.
 But our favorite part of the garden is the flowers.
-We try to have on-hand at least a half a dozen edible flowers at any one time.
+We work to have at least one edible bloom growing at every time of year.

 Planning the edible garden that works for you